 UPDATE: The theme pack has been updated to include Windows 8.1 RTM themes, wallpapers, boot screen, login screen and other customization stuff.

 Recently we shared Windows 8 RTM theme for Windows XP and now its turn of Windows 7 users.
-As we all know the testing builds of Windows 8 such as Release Preview and Consumer Preview featured Aero glass transparency and we shared look-like themes for Windows 7 which can be found at following links:
+As we all know the testing builds of Windows 8 such as Consumer Preview featured Aero glass transparency and we shared a look-like theme for Windows 7 which can be found at following link:

 But Microsoft has removed the Aero glass transparency from Windows 8 RTM theme.
 Windows 8 RTM comes with a clean and minimal theme without transparency and blur effects.

 Today in this topic we are going to share a new theme for Windows 7 created by "mare-m" @ DA which brings Windows 8 and Windows 8.1 RTM look-n-feel to Windows 7.
 This theme will make your Windows 7 look-like Windows 8/8.1 RTM.

 Following is a preview of this theme in action:

 If you also want to transform Windows 7 into Windows 8/8.1 RTM, you should definitely give a try to this theme.

 Interested people can follow these simple steps to enjoy the theme:

 1. First download the theme using following link:

 2. After downloading the file, extract it using 7-Zip and you'll get 2 folders containing various Windows 8/8.1 RTM stuff such as theme, wallpapers, sound schemes, mouse cursors, fonts and Explorer toolbar back/forward buttons.